voks-templating/voks-web-elements/README.md

 **NOTE!: please be aware, that attributes are no longer passed via `attributes` sub-property.
 Instead, they are passed directly to the element function.**

+If a dom element is allowed to have content the attributes run as first parameter, whereas the content can be passed as second parameter.

+If no attributes are present the attributes param can be skipped and the content can be passed instead.

 ## Usage

 ### [Deno](https://deno.land/x/voks_web_elements)